2020's Trends in U.S. Fund Flows Persist Into 2021

 Note: The figures in this report were compiled on Feb.
 10, 2021, and reflect only the funds that had reported net assets by that date.
 Artisan had not reported.
 Morningstar Direct clients can download the full report here.

-Adam Sabban does not own shares in any of the securities mentioned above.
+Adam Sabban does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.